StarWind Virtual SAN®

 In order to minimize the number of network links in the Virtual SAN cluster, the heartbeat can be configured on the same network cards with iSCSI traffic.
 Heartbeat is only activated if the synchronization channel has failed and, therefore, it cannot affect the performance.

-It is recommended to enable additional heartbeat connections for other physically separated links between the HA SANs, except the ones used for HA device synchronization.
+It is recommended to enable additional heartbeat connections for other physically separated links and network adapters between the HA SANs, except the ones used for HA device synchronization.

 It is critical to identify the storage requirements properly.
 Doing this includes two factors: the real storage capacity and storage performance.
 The number one objective for the administrator deploying Virtual SAN is performance and capacity planning.